• Skip to primary navigation

 Jump to Recipe

-Change up your breakfast routine with Air Fryer Bagels!
-Delicious low calorie bagels made from scratch and then baked to perfection in the air fryer.
-You'll only need four ingredients and 30 minutes of your time, and just like that you'll have a freshly baked soft and chewy bagel.
-As for toppings and flavors, anything goes.
+Change up your breakfast routine with Low Calorie Air Fryer Bagels!
+These bagels made from scratch and then baked to perfection in the air fryer.
+You'll only need four ingredients and 30 minutes of your time!
+Oven baked instructions included!

 Jump to: